Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Abstract

 \section{Abstract}

-Every fibration of a projective hyper-K\"ahler fourfold has fibers which are Abelian surfaces.
+{Every fibration of a projective hyper-K\"ahler fourfold has fibers which are Abelian surfaces.
 In case the Abelian surface is a Jacobian of a genus two curve, these have been classified by Markushevich.
-We classify those cases where the Abelian surface is a product of two elliptic curves, under some mild genericity hypotheses.
-Unlike the genus two case, we prove there are infinitely many deformation families for hyper-K\"ahler fourfolds fibered by elliptic products.
+We study those cases where the Abelian surface is a product of two elliptic curves, under some mild genericity hypotheses.}